learntocodeusth/ros2/README.md

 # ROS 2 Tutorial for HUST

-Welcome to the ROS 2 tutorial repository for Hanoi University of Science and Technology (HUST).
+Welcome to the ROS 2 tutorial repository for University of Science and Technology of Hanoi (USTH).
 This guide will help you get started with ROS 2 and provide you with essential resources and examples.

 ## Table of Contents